patrickocoffeyo/emulsify-cli-documentation/README.md

 ### Configuration

 - **system** (OPTIONAL): Can contain the name of the system to which the variant belongs.
 This allows for variant's systems to be easily identified if the variant is defined in a separate repository.
-- **platform** (REQUIRED): String describing the platform for which the variant is intended, such as drupal9, wordpress, etc. (IN QUESTION: We might want to define an enum of possible values.)
+- **platform** (REQUIRED): String describing the platform for which the variant is intended, such as drupal9, wordpress, etc. (IN QUESTION: We MUST constrain this to an enum of values.
+See the Project documentation for more details).
 - **repository** (REQUIRED if the variant has it's own repository): String containing a link to the git repository containing this system.
 This is used by the Emulsify CLI to find components and metadata about the system.
 - **structureImplementation** (REQUIRED if no `repository` field is present): Array containing objects that describe the location of each structure defined within the variant's system.
 Variants MUST provide a location for each structure outlined in the variant's parent system.
 Each object within this array MUST specify a structure `name`, and a `directory`, which will tell Emulsify where the files and components associated with the structure should live.
 - **components** (REQUIRED): Array containing an object for each component available within the variant.
 Each object MUST specify a `category` corresponding with one of the variant's categories, SHOULD provide a `description`, and MUST have a `name`.
 The name of the component MUST be the same as the name of the folder containing the component.
 In the example `variant.emulsify.json` below, the component with the category `molecules` and the name `card` MUST have its files in `./components/02-molecules/card/`.